First-Time Account Setup

 - Your ACCRE password must be at least 14 characters long, and not more than 4096.

-- In addition to uppercase letters, lowercase letters, numbers and symbols, you may use non-ASCII characters (including emoji, Chinese, Japanese, or Korean).
+- In addition to uppercase letters, lowercase letters, numbers and symbols, you may use non-ASCII characters (including emoji and characters in Chinese, Japanese, or Korean).
 However, you may have difficulty logging in later with different keyboards or terminal utilities.
 All characters must be printable and in UTF-8.